cardano-scaling/hydra/CONTRIBUTING.md

 3. Replace `UNRELEASED` with a date in [ISO8601](https://en.wikipedia.org/wiki/ISO_8601)
-4. Publish hydra scripts onto `preview`/`pre-prod` using the [smoke test](https://github.com/input-output-hk/hydra/actions/workflows/smoke-test.yaml) and update transaction ids in our documentation and examples.
+4. Publish hydra scripts onto `preview`/`pre-prod` using the [smoke test](https://github.com/input-output-hk/hydra/actions/workflows/smoke-test.yaml) and update transaction ids in our documentation, examples and `testnets/<network/hydra-scripts-tx-id` files.
 This will also be the green light for the next step.
 5. Create a signed, annotated git tag of the version: `git tag -as <version>`
    - Copy/paste this release CHANGELOG as annotation
 6. Create a github release page containing